Akshaygothe/Python-Project/README.md

 User is playing Rock Paper Sciessors with computer.
 At a time they are making their choice of either Rock, Paper, or Sciessors.
 As, Rock beats sciessor, Sciessor beats Paper and Paper beats Rock.
 Using this observations result is declared.

 # Project 3: Hangman
+In this project,
+User have to identify the English word randomly selected by computer.
+User have 6 attepmts to identify that word.
+Also, some latters of that word are shown.
+So, that it will be help for user.
+If user able to identify that word in 6 attpemts then good.
+Otherwise, he will loose the game.